 In the work environment, PDF editing software quickly provides several helpful features for you to get the job done fast.
 Among these are PDF reading, viewing, editing, signing, and scanning.
 You can also attach files, images, and annotations to the whole presentation.
-You can also make your work as confidential as you want it to.
-You can do that by using the password-protecting feature of the software or super secure encryption algorithms.
-Also, let's not forget that work often needs to be shared in no time – a need which the PDF format perfecly accomodates by allowing you to quickly share and print any document.
+You can also make your work as confidential as you want it to be.
+You can do that by using the password-protecting feature of the software or super-secure encryption algorithms.
+Also, let's not forget that work often needs to be shared in no time – a need that the PDF format perfectly accommodates by allowing you to quickly share and print any document.

 However, the common belief is that PDFs are generally hard to edit and format, which still makes many people avoid the otherwise useful format like the plague.
 Plus, the process of putting a PDF document in the desired structure might also raise concerns in some.
 Sure, all that is true in some way, but not so much as to push us away from using the file format altogether., especially when we consider its complete compatibility with all platforms out there!

 Of course, to edit a PDF, you would need a good PDF editor, and a good PDF editor is also one that should be available on all commercial platforms that users work with, be it iOS, Android, or the good ol' Windows.
 This way, you will know that the application will be at your service no matter which system you will end up using in your everyday office tasks.